-• Outstanding resistance to chloride-induced stress corrosion cracking, pitting, and crevice corrosion.
+• Excellent resistance to pitting and crevice corrosion

 Duplex 2205/ S31803/1.4462/F51